SolaceProducts/pubsubplus-pks-quickstart/README.md

 ## Event Broker Deployment Configurations

-The solace event broker can be deployed in following scaling (simultaneous connections):
+The PubSub+ event broker can be deployed in following scaling (simultaneous connections):

     * `dev`: for development purposes only, no guaranteed performance.
 Minimum requirements: 1 CPU, 1 GB memory
     * `prod100`: up to 100 connections, minimum requirements: 2 CPU, 2 GB memory